LaunchCode-Education-Archived/skills-front-end/assignments/ajaxson-5/README.md

 Dance: check.
 Jacksons: not so much.
 That's OK if the results don't quite work out, as long as you put in the effort and heart and soul (where "effort and heart and soul" means your form submitted to Giphy a request in which the "tag" key had a value of `"Jackson 5 dance"`).

-Finally, it is possible that something might go wrong in the proccess of making the request.
+Finally, it is possible that something might go wrong in the process of making the request.
 If so, you should report an error to the user, like so:

 <img src="screenshots/error.png" />